dmelichar/BIC4ExoticAnimals/README.md

 # BIC4 Project: Exotic animals

+### Authors

 - Florian Dienesch  (ic18b509@technikum-wien.at)
 - Marco Judt        (ic18b039@technikum-wien.at)
 - Daniel Melichar   (ic18b503@technikum-wien.at)

+### Brief Description

 This software lists exotic animals and species belongs to them.
 It is possible to search for animals by various parameters.
+Additionally one can create new or edit existing animals/species.

+### Support
+This software was tested with following browser:
+ - Google Chrome Version 83.0.4103.116
+ - Mozilla Firefox Version 77.0.1

+### Description

+When accessing the website it is possible to register or when already done to login.
+Once logged in the dashboard is displayed with three tabs: Home, Animals, Species.
+Home always forwards back to the dashboard.
+Under Animals it is possible to list all existings animals, search for them or create new ones.
+In the animals list it is also possible to show each specific animal, edit them or show the corresponding species.
+Under Species it is possible to list all existing species or create new ones.
+In the species list it is also possible to show each specific specie or edit them.
+When displaying one specific species the corresponding animals are also shown and it is possible to access them directly.

+### Demo

 ![Demo](./demo.gif)